Undocumented Student Information

 - Lastly, submit the HB1079 affidavit to your college admissions office.

 Deferred Action for Childhood Arrivals (DACA)

 Learn more about this program and current updates.
-There are Informational forums and Legal Clinics for Immigrant Youth which take place through the Northwest Immigrant Rights Project.
-Find out when the next Legal Clinic will be.
+There are informational forums and legal clinics for immigrant youth which take place through the Northwest Immigrant Rights Project.
 A list of local and state-wide resources for DACA students is also available online at:

-- Op-Ed by Washington Governor Jay Inslee published on CNN.com, August 24:
+"American dreams of young people will be cruelly ripped away," op-ed by Washington Governor Jay Inslee published on CNN.com, August 24, 2017.

-- National Immigration Law Center offers information and support for next steps on the
+National Immigration Law Center offers information and support for next steps on the DACA Rescission.

 - US Homeland Security “exercise(s) its discretionary authority to terminate or deny deferred action for any reason, at any time, with or without notice.”
-For more information, visit: https://www.dhs.gov/news/2017/09/05/frequently-asked-questions-rescission-deferred-action-childhood-arrivals-daca
+Read the DHS "Frequently Asked Questions: Rescission Of Deferred Action For Childhood Arrivals (DACA)."

 Resources for Undocumented Students

 A list of both state-wide and locally known organizations are available on our WVC DREAMers Taskforce page.
 Students can access services and find out more about the local and state-wide advocacy movements.
-Among the list is the Washington Dream Act Coalition and Northwest Immigrant Rights Project.
-Go to our page and find out more on Washington state organizations that support undocumented students.
+Among the list is the Washington Dream Act Coalition (Facebook page) and Northwest Immigrant Rights Project.
+Visit the WVC dreamers page and find out more on Washington state organizations that support undocumented students.